 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must follow the procedures set forth in Attachment 1, Texas Workforce Solutions Discrimination Complaint Procedures, to process discrimination complaints.
+NLF: Boards must follow the procedures set forth in updated Attachment 1, Texas Workforce Solutions Discrimination Complaint Procedures, to process discrimination complaints.

 NLF: Boards must ensure that the discrimination complaint process training is completed by all Board Equal Opportunity Officers and other staff responsible for discrimination complaint processing within 90 days of assuming equal opportunity/nondiscrimination duties.
 The training may be accessed at https://softchalkcloud.com/lesson/serve/5L68P72BSuAeNy/html.